 - Groups may rearrange furniture in the room to accommodate usage, but furniture should be returned to its original location at the conclusion of the event.

 - Rooms do not include flip-charts.
-Groups intending to use flip-charts should either bring their own or make arrangements with the Library.
+Groups intending to use flip-charts should bring their own.
+Library.

 - The Library has limited additional seating and tables available upon request.
 Furniture may also be brought in by an outside vendor.
 Groups are responsible for arrangements with vendors including service arrangements and payment.

 - Liabilities and Insurance.
 Groups not affiliated with the University may be required to purchase insurance for the event.